 Avon Valley – Western Australia

-Nothing says spring like wildflowers and there are a plethora of wildflowers in the Avon Valley, located less than 1.5 hours from Perth.
+Nothing says spring like wildflowers, and there are plenty to see in the Avon Valley, located less than 1.5 hours from Perth.
 The Avon Valley region features numerous wildflower trails where you can immerse yourself in all spring has to offer.
-Best of all, most of the trails have free entry!
+Don’t forget to pack the antihistamines!
+Best of all, entry costs just $17 per vehicle.

 October long weekend ideas